World Maritime Day 2026-27 Theme- From Policy to Practice: Powering Maritime Excellence

 In setting out the theme, the IMO has been explicit about its objectives.
 “From Policy to Practice” reflects the Organisation’s core mission of moving beyond formal adoption of conventions toward demonstrable implementation at national and institutional level.
 “Powering” signals the targeted support required to achieve this transition, including technical assistance, training, capacity‑building, and knowledge‑sharing.
 “Maritime Excellence” captures the intended outcome: a maritime sector that is consistently safe, secure, efficient, and environmentally sustainable, operating to the highest international standards and committed to continuous improvement.

-The IMO’s emphasis on moving from policy to practice is closely aligned with the findings of the IMO Member State Audit Scheme (IMSAS).
-Through successive audit cycles, IMSAS has consistently highlighted gaps between formal compliance and effective implementation, particularly in areas such as implementation of legislation, regulation, data management, and institutional coordination.
-By placing implementation at the centre of the 2026–2027 agenda, the IMO is signalling that the benefits of its regulatory framework can only be realised where institutions have the governance arrangements, systems, and capacity to apply international requirements in practice.
+The IMO’s emphasis on moving from policy to practice is closely aligned with findings documented by the IMO Member State Audit Scheme (IMSAS) in successive consolidated audit summary reports (CASRs).
+IMSAS has highlighted gaps between formal compliance and the effective implementation of mandatory IMO instruments, particularly in areas such as the transposition of IMO instruments into national legislation, regulation, data management and record-keeping, and institutional coordination [IMO, IMSAS Consolidated Audit Summary Reports, Circular Letters Nos.
+4028, 4771, 4919, 5057.].
+The root cause of these implementation gaps has been attributed to several shortcomings including lack of financial and human resources, lack of training, limited awareness and knowledge on IMO conventions, and the failure to adequately assign responsibilities aligned with implementation.
+By placing implementation at the centre of the 2026–2027 agenda, the IMO is signalling that the benefits of its regulatory framework can only be realised where institutions have the governance arrangements, systems, and capacity to apply international requirements effectively in practice.

-The 2026 theme therefore brings renewed attention to institutional readiness, regulatory assurance, and the practical mechanisms through which maritime policies are delivered on the ground.
+The 2026 theme therefore brings renewed attention to institutional readiness, regulatory posture, and the governance, systems, and operational mechanisms through which maritime policies are implemented in practice.

 Survey